 In two phases, from 2010 to 2012, 30 phascogales were translocated onto Kojonup Reserve using wool-lined nest boxes to augment natural hollows used for nesting and breeding.
 Bush Heritage’s long-term feral predator and rabbit control program at Kojonup Reserve has protected them from predators and maintained habitat quality.

-Four years on, the phascogales are breeding and continuing to use the nest boxes extensively, with 30 new nest boxes ready to be added by Bush Heritage to a more extensive area – to encourage the population to grow.
+Several years on, the phascogales are breeding and continuing to use the nest boxes extensively, with additional boxes added to extend the area and encourage the population to grow.

 In partnership with Western Australia Department of Parks and Wildlife, Bush Heritage has established a population of phascogales on Kojonup Reserve in Western Australia, through wild-to-wild translocation, provision of nest-boxes and ongoing feral animal control and fire management.